carlsednaoui/ouibounce/README.md

 ## Installation
 Download the [minified](build/ouibounce.min.js) or [unminified](build/ouibounce.js) script and include it on your page.
 OuiBounce is wrapped by a [umd wrapper](https://github.com/ForbesLindesay/umd), so if you are using _requirejs/amd_ or _commonjs/browserify_, it will still work fine.

+You can also get OuiBounce from [cdnjs.com](http://cdnjs.com/).

+- The regular version is available at: `//cdnjs.cloudflare.com/ajax/libs/ouibounce/0.0.4/ouibounce.js`
+- The minified version is available at: `//cdnjs.cloudflare.com/ajax/libs/ouibounce/0.0.4/ouibounce.min.js`

 ### Usage
 1. Create a hidden modal
 1. Select the modal with vanilla JavaScript (or jQuery) and call ouibounce